Kristjan Asllani: 2024–25 season

 Asllani continued to be part of Inter's first-team squad, featuring in both domestic and European competitions.
 Despite limited starts due to competition in midfield, his performances drew praise for his maturity and tactical awareness.

 On 19 December 2024, Asllani scored a rare goal directly from a corner kick (a "gol olímpico") in a 2–0 Coppa Italia victory over Udinese, earning widespread media attention for the technical execution of the strike.
 Later in the season, on 3 May 2025, he converted a penalty to secure a 1–0 home win over Hellas Verona, and was named man of the match for his composed performance.
 He found the net again eight days later, converting another penalty in a 2–0 away win over Torino.
-Throughout the season, Asllani was praised by Italian media for his tactical intelligence, set-piece delivery, and positional discipline, showing significant progress in his defensive awareness and distribution under Inzaghi’s system.
+Throughout the season, Asllani was praised by Italian media for his tactical intelligence, set-piece delivery, and positional discipline, showing significant progress in his defensive awareness and distribution under Inzaghi's system.

 Across all competitions, Asllani made 33 appearances, scoring 3 goals and providing 1 assist.
 His contributions were instrumental in Inter's continued success during the season.

 His overall development and reliability in midfield earned him interest from several Serie A clubs seeking regular starters ahead of the 2025–26 season.

 Loan to Torino

 On 25 August 2025, Asllani joined fellow Serie A club Torino on a season-long loan with an option to make the transfer permanent.
 The loan deal reportedly included a €1.5 million fee, with Torino holding a purchase option valued at around €7 million, potentially granting Inter a capital gain should the option be exercised.

 The move was viewed as an opportunity for the midfielder to gain consistent playing time and further his development; indeed, Asllani stated he “needed to play” after finding limited guarantees of game time at Inter over the summer.
 Meanwhile, Torino are reported to have offered him assurances of a significant role in the starting eleven under coach Marco Baroni.

 He made his debut for Torino on 1 September 2025 in a goalless draw against Fiorentina, playing 81 minutes.

-In early October 2025, Italian media highlighted Asllani’s composure and passing range in Torino’s midfield setup, noting his quick adaptation to Baroni’s tactical system.
+In early October 2025, Italian media highlighted Asllani's composure and passing range in Torino's midfield setup, noting his quick adaptation to Baroni's tactical system.

+Loan to Beşiktaş

+On 30 January 2026, Asllani's spell with Torino was terminated, as he joined Süper Lig side Beşiktaş for the remainder of the season with an option to make the transfer permanent.

+Asllani's debut was going well when he came on in the 76th minute, playing against Konyaspor and delivering an assist 1 minute later, but 6 minutes later, he was sent off, after a harsh tackle on a Konyaspor midfielder.

+Loan to Al Jazira

+On 29 August 2026, Asllani joined UAE Pro League club Al Jazira on a season-long loan with a conditional obligation to make the transfer permanent.